 Bryce Brown- RB Formerly Tennesse University and Kansas State University:

 Every Year in the preseason there seems to be a few guys throughout the league that seemingly came out of no where.
 The best examples of this phenomena would be Victor Cruz, Arian Foster and even the Steelers own Isaac Redman.
 Less than a month away from the draft some prospects are also impressing scouts with their ability and relative mystery.
 The following are the back stories behind some of the prospects that have really impressed the scouts according to accounts of their Pro Days.
-I will try to update these every Friday until the draft with more prospects that impressed scouts in the coming weeks.

 At his Pro Day-

 Brown impressed scouts with his athleticism the 6', 223lbs running back ran the forty and was clock with a low time of a 4.37s and a high time of 4.45s.
 He had a vertical jump of 34" and put up 22 repetitions in the bench press at 225lbs.
 According to the accounts he showed scouts why he was once heralded as one of the best highschool running backs ever and definite secured an invite to camp.
 However the numerous character concerns will keep him from being drafted.